-On December 2, 2003 we announced that the United States District Court for the Eastern District of Missouri had issued an order granting our motion to dismiss the securities class action lawsuits that had been pending against us and certain of our directors and officers since June 2002.
+In December 2003, we announced that the United States District Court for the Eastern District of Missouri had issued an order granting our motion to dismiss the securities class action lawsuit that had been pending against us and several of our directors and officers since June 2002.
 The court's order also directed that judgment be entered in our favor.
-On December 2, 2004, the United States Court of Appeals for the Eighth Circuit affirmed per curiam the dismissal of the complaint.
+In December 2004, the United States Court of Appeals for the Eighth Circuit affirmed per curiam the dismissal of the lawsuit.